What is lipedema?

 Each lipedema stage is characterised by specific symptoms.
 Below, you will find an overview with details for each of the stages.

-Stage I – During this stage, the surface of the skin remains smooth.
+Stage I – During these early stages, the surface of the skin remains smooth.
 However, the fat underneath the skin becomes thicker and will have a knotted texture.
 During this stage, the condition is usually most noticeable around the buttocks and the hips.

 Stage II – When lipedema evolves to the second stage, the surface of the skin will become uneven.
 The knots in the subcutaneous fat also become more noticeable.
 Stage II usually influences the knees.